yinwenpeng/Online-FLORS/README.md

 		tagFlag=u or k or 0, "u" means unknown tag for a known word, "k" means known tag for known word, "0" means tag for unknown word. wrong="wrong" or empty. "wrong" means false prediction.
 Otherwise, the column is left empty

+If predict unlabeled data, the output.txt has only two columns: first is word column, second is tag column; separated by tab

 ####Citation: